RGxco/PoLiTAI/README.md

 ### 1. Prerequisites
 - Android Device (API 26+)
-- Processor minimum 732g (testing) would run smooth on 8 gen processors ( works only on snapdragon processors for now )
+- Processor minimum 732g (testing) would run smooth on 8 gen processors ( works only on snapdragon & exynos processors for now )
 - 6GB+ RAM (8GB recommended for Gemma 2B)

 ### 2. Installation